AM-Chegeni/Observational-Hertzsprung-Russell-diagrams---Gaia-EDR3-and-DR2-data/README.md

 # 3DCNNs
-A 3DCNNs model for generation relativistic cosmology N-body simulations
+A 3DCNNs model for generating relativistic cosmology N-body simulations